datalad-handbook/book/docs/basics/101-105-install.rst

 .. findoutmore:: What if I do not clone into an existing dataset?

-   If you do not install inside an existing dataset, you only need to omit the ``dataset`` option.
+   If you do not clone into an existing dataset, you only need to omit the ``-d/--dataset`` option.
 You can try::

      datalad clone https://github.com/datalad-datasets/longnow-podcasts.git

-   anywhere outside of your ``Datalad-101`` dataset to install the dataset into a new directory called ``longnow-podcasts``.
+   anywhere outside of your ``Datalad-101`` dataset to clone the dataset into a new directory called ``longnow-podcasts``.
 You could even do this inside of an existing dataset.
-   However, whenever you install datasets inside of other datasets, the ``-d/--dataset`` option is necessary to not only clone the dataset, but also register it automaticall into the higher level *superdataset*.
+   However, whenever you clone datasets into of other datasets, the ``-d/--dataset`` option is necessary to not only clone the dataset, but also *register* it automatically into the higher level *superdataset*.
 The upcoming section will elaborate on this.

 .. gitusernote::

    The :command:`datalad clone` command uses :command:`git clone`.
+   A dataset that is cloned from an existing source, e.g., a path or URL, is the DataLad equivalent of a *clone* in Git.

 Here is the repository structure: